Stadion Georgi Asparuhov: Records

-Levski Sofia holds the Bulgarian record for the longest unbeaten run on their home stadium.
+Levski Sofia holds the Bulgarian and European record for the longest unbeaten run at home stadium.
 Between October 1, 1966 and February 23, 1985 (18 years, 4 months and 22 days), the team was not defeated in 203 consecutive matches (note that during the period the matches between Sofia teams were all played at the Vasil Levski National Stadium).

 Technical data

 The following information shows the stadium's technical data.